Code-Institute-Submissions/CI_MS3/README.md

 3. MongoDB
 * The service used to store the data necessary for building the site.
 4. JQuery
-* JavaScript Library used primarily for enhanced Materialize functionality
+* JavaScript Library used here primarily for enhanced Materialize functionality.
 5. Google Fonts
 * Used to source the fonts used for the site.
 6. Font Awesome